 - An element config appears outside a flow: this element must be present in order to configure our connector.
 Even of the connector had no configurable fields, an empty config element must still be there.

 - A flow that invokes the get-distance Message Processor: this Message Processor is responsible -among other things- for calling our Java method annotated with @Processor.
-Notice that the Message Processor name is slightly different from our Java method: all letters are now lower case and words are splitted with a dash character.
+Notice that the Message Processor name is slightly different from our Java method: all letters are now lower case and words are split with a dash character.

 We are ready to run GoogleMapsModuleTest which has a single test that will exercise the flow ‘testFlow’.
 Let’s say we know beforehand the distance between Milbrae and San Francisco is 23.8 km so we open GoogleMapsModuleTest change the test ‘testFlow’: